Salaries in New Zealand

 How do New Zealand salaries compare?

+What is the average salary in New Zealand?
 New Zealand wages vary greatly by industry and we also record regional variations: as a guideline, salaries are higher where the cost of living and housing is dearer.

 Salary proportional to qualification level